-What can we do expect to get out of your book, ‘staying positive in a f*cked up the world’?
+What can people expect to get out of your book, ‘staying positive in a f*cked up world’?

 It’s an easy to read guide for activists and change agents about overcoming the struggles we face in our advocacy.
 For example, coping with stress and avoiding burnout, dealing with hostility from others, and recognizing the obstacles to our own effective activism.